childsb/glusterfs-hadoop-docs/ConfiguringAmbari2.markdown

 * Select the "HDP 2.0.6.GlusterFS" stack

-* Select the services within the stack that you would like to install and accept the defaults for the configuration parameters.
+* Select the services within the stack that you would like to install and accept the defaults for the configuration parameters, with the exception of the MapReduce Tab.
+For MapReduce, scroll down to the bottom and add the following 4 custom properties:

+`mapred.healthChecker.script.path=glusterfs:///mapred/jobstatus`
+`mapred.job.tracker.history.completed.location=glusterfs:///mapred/history/done`
+`mapred.system.dir=glusterfs:///mapred/system`
+`mapreduce.jobtracker.staging.root.dir=glusterfs:///user`

 * The services should deploy successfully with a few warnings and take you through to the Ambari Dashboard.
 You should see all the services started with the exception of Nagios and MapReduce2.